Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 While the exact procedures vary greatly based on the device in question, the general ideas behind the different rooting methods is always the same.

-Please note that this overview is greatly oversimplified and mostly talks about what you - the user - does during rooting.
+Please note that this overview is greatly oversimplified and mostly describes what you - the user - does during rooting.
 There's much more to the whole process of rooting a previously unknown vacuum robot.
-Figuring out each of these (and more!) steps does a very long time and tons of work.
+Figuring out each of these (and more!) steps does take a very long time and tons of work.

 ### 1. Gain write access to the system storage